 Final Rule: WIC Vendor Cost Containment

-It also requires State agencies to ensure vendors that derive more than 50 percent of their annual food sales revenue from WIC food instruments (“above-50-percent vendors”) do not cause higher food costs for the program than do other vendors (“regular vendors”).
-The intent Start Printed Page 51746of these provisions is to maximize the number of eligible women, infants, and children served with available Federal funding.
+It also requires state agencies to ensure vendors that derive more than 50 percent of their annual food sales revenue from WIC food instruments (“above-50-percent vendors”) do not cause higher food costs for the program than do other vendors (“regular vendors”).
+The intent of these provisions is to maximize the number of eligible women, infants, and children served with available federal funding.